ikapadata/pykapa/README.md

 # 2. Run Python Script

-If you running the script on a terminal it is advised to create a tmux environments.
-So, you can run multiple scripts for multiple forms -it useful for big projects.
+If you running the script on a terminal it is advised to create tmux environments.
+So, you can use the same script for multiple forms - it's useful for big projects.
 Create a new **tmux** session.
 The following example shows a new **tmux** session called _new_session_name_ .
+View [tmux-commands](https://gist.github.com/MohamedAlaa/2961058) for more information on tmux installation and commands.

     $ tmux new -s new_session_name